CorbanSwain/Transformation-Phantoms/README.md

   * the pages axis arrow is annotated with 3 beads.

 ## Files
-Simple 100 X 100 X 100 pixel volume in both .tif and .mat formats.
+Volumes are stored in both .tif and .mat formats.
-1. `axis_phantom.tif` is an 8 bit grayscale image
+1. `.tif` files are 8 bit grayscale images
-1. `axis_phantom.mat is` contains a logical matrix named `A`
+1. `.mat` files contain a logical matrix named `A`

+The number before the file extension corresponds to the side length of the cubic volume in pixels.